0

 LEAN HOGS:

-The lean hog complex is trading fully lower and currently pressuring the
+The lean hog complex is also trading higher as the market continues to see

 ShayLe Stewart can be reached at shayle.stewart@dtn.com